pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 **Slide 3: Ownership in Rust**
 Now to give you a bit more context on Rust and what I am actually talking about:

-"Rust enforces three cardinal rules for ownership: each value is owned by a single entity, ownership ends with scope, and ownership can shift via transfers, exemplified here with 's' transferring to 'b', ensuring memory safety."
+"Rust enforces three cardinal rules for ownership: each value is owned by a single entity, ownership ends with scope, and ownership can shift via transfers, exemplified here with 's' transferring to 'b', ."

 **Why is it memory safe**?
 - Eliminates **dangling pointers**: pointer still points to a memory location that has been freed/deallocated.